 Kefalonitis Hotel Apartments is located on the Tombs of the Kings road and within some minutes walk from the main historical sites such as the Tombs of the Kings, Kato Paphos Castle and fishing harbour with its promenade cafeterias and the lighthouse beach.
 Ideal for families and couples Kefalonitis is guest's holiday choice.

 Cyprus has a warm climate all year round, making the Kefalonitis Apartments Complex a great holiday destination for families and couples alike.
-Friendly, informal and family-run, you'll find plenty to keep you amused at the Kefalonitis Apartments.
+Friendly, informal and family-run, guests will find plenty to keep them amused at the Kefalonitis Apartments.
 The Kefalonitis is a great holiday base for exploring the surrounding area combined with lazy days relaxing in the Cypriot sunshine escape.

 Accommodating is consisted of 72 in total rooms of which are spread within 9 Blocks.
 Studio and One-Bedroom apartments all fully furnished with full cooking facilities, direct dial phones, bathroom, shower and radio.

 All rooms have balconies surrounded with pretty gardens.
 Maid Service is 5 times Weekly.
 In the bedroom area there are two single beds, a wardrobe and two site drawers to the bed with lamb shades and a mirror drawer.
 In the sitting area is the kitchenette, a fridge, the kitchen table and the sitting area.